The Boy and the Waterfall:

 A Photographer’s Story and Message of Hope

-I’d like to end the year with a message of hope by sharing this inspirational story from my experience in nature as a photographer.
+I’d like to end the year with a message of hope by sharing this inspiring story.

-There once was a little boy who I met while composing images of Oregon’s famed Multnomah Falls.
-I was in the zone, just doing my thing, when I noticed his intense interest in my work.
-It was as clear as the crashing water that sprayed before us.
+There once was a shy little boy, who watched me as I composed images of Oregon’s famed Multnomah Falls.
+I was in my element—doing what I love—when I noticed his quiet, intense fascination.
+He looked to be about five years old.
+His curious eyes followed my every move, as the water crashed down before us.

-When the photo session ended, his mother called me over.
-And that’s when I learned that she wasn’t his mother, after all.
-“Thank you for doing this,” she said.
+“Thank you for doing that,” she said warmly.
 “I’m his aunt.
-A week ago, his parents passed away in a car accident.
-You’re the first person he’s spoken to, since.”
+A week ago, his parents were killed in a car accident.
+You’re the first person he’s spoken to since.”

 I wish you a new year filled with passion, possibility, and wonder!
 And let your passion be your gift to others.